ClaudioVertemara/CST326-GameDevelopment/Tower Defense/README.md

-# Space Invaders Project
+# Tower Defense Project

-This is a recreation of the classic game Space Invaders which is the 3rd project for the class CST 326 Game Development taken during Spring 2020.
+This is a Tower Defense game which is the 4th project for the class CST 326 Game Development taken during Spring 2020.